Why a Heart?

 Interestingly (well OK, maybe not so interesting) there are two Chinese and Japanese characters for 'love': (1) and (2).
 You will notice both characters include the same element, and that character happens to mean 'heart' (3).

 "I'll put my heart into it" means I'll give it my utmost attention and effort.
 We use the word heart as a metaphor for several things: courage, effort, interest etc., but above all these, the heart means love.
 "I give my heart to you.
 Open your heart for me." means I love you and want you to accept it.

 The Heart Cross represents and reminds us of the love of Jesus.
 And this is lovable; we can devote ourselves to the love shown by God,

 So the heart symbol can represent the love from God, or the love we give to God, which in turn means the love we give to other people.
-(When we consider it to be the love of God, the symbol is often referred to as the Sacred Heart.)
+In this context it is often referred to as the Sacred Heart.